bio

 b.
 1992, Nuevo Laredo, Mexico

-Karla Rosas (ella/she/they) is a visual artist and language justice worker based in New Orleans.
-Born in Mexico but raised in Southeastern Louisiana, Karla’s work challenges conventional depictions of migration by exploring (im)migrant experiences beyond linear narratives, documentation, and borders.
+Karla Rosas (ella/e/she/they) is a visual artist and language justice worker in New Orleans.
+Born in Mexico and raised in Southeastern Louisiana, Karla’s work challenges conventional depictions of migration by exploring (im)migrant experiences beyond linear narratives, documentation, and borders.
 Karla’s art practice includes painting, illustration, soft sculpture, assemblage, and embroidery.

 statement

 The materials and techniques I use reflect the lineages and landscapes I am from, both in Southeastern Louisiana and Mexico.
-My teachers are my family, community, and other people who do not consider themselves artists yet make beautiful things from ordinary materials — seamstresses, embroiderers, plant nurturers, basket weavers, carpenters, and altar dressers.
+My teachers are my family, communities, and people who do not consider themselves artists yet make beautiful things from so-called ordinary materials — seamstresses, embroiderers, farmers, basket weavers, carpenters, and altar dressers.
 My teachers practice in mundane spaces: the kitchen table, the living room, the field, the street.

 Many of my pieces incorporate words or phrases, often in Spanish, in a fragmented manner.
 Similarly, the materials and figures in my work are often in states of destruction or fragmentation.
 I enjoy creating expressions and figures without an obvious beginning or end, inviting the viewer to create meaning based on their connection to the language(s) represented.
 For me, this reflects the way that memories become fragmented and even transform in relationship with the world around us.
 Instead of “remembrance,” or “remembering,” I am interested in the ways we as immigrants “re-member” the aspects of being that have been disrupted by colonization and borders — our intimate experiences of language, the gendered body, family history, the natural world, art-making, and spiritual transcendence.